trisbee/policies/tickets/en_terms.md

 by the Buyer either directly with the Event Promoter or through Trisbee without undue delay, no later than within 5 days from the original date of the Event, provided that the ticket(s) has/have not been used by the Buyer yet.
-The Buyer\'s right to a refund of the paid ticket price or to an issuance of a voucher for the amount of the original ticket price according to the previous sentence shall be settled by the Promoter or by Trisbee (in case of Trisbee, always only up to the amount of funds
+The Buyer's right to a refund of the paid ticket price or to an issuance of a voucher for the amount of the original ticket price according to the previous sentence shall be settled by the Promoter or by Trisbee (in case of Trisbee, always only up to the amount of funds